It apparently wasn’t a bad bid as much as it was one of too few.

 City Counselor Dayla Bishop Schwartz said the city reserves the right to reject bids for any reason, something companies know when they submit bids.

-Page 2 of 2 - Council members Eileen Weir and Roxann Thorley said after the meeting that their “No” votes fell along the same line of reasoning as Dougherty.
+Council members Eileen Weir and Roxann Thorley said after the meeting that their “No” votes fell along the same line of reasoning as Dougherty.
 Chris Whiting also voted against the ordinance.
 Schultz and Mayor Don Reimal joined Gragg with “Yes” votes.